 Two words: Knowledge Graph.
 The Knowledge Graph and corresponding Carousel were launched in 2013 and truly transformed the world of Search (okay that’s a pretty tremendous statement, but I’m going to stick with it).
 With the knowledge graph also came Universal Search; now all the results were tossed in together instead of separately (video on top of image on top of domain).

 Ads were limited between 3-4 above the fold with more at the bottom of the page.
-Local listings were apart of the natural landscape of the search results (although less were shown), All Results were placed, yet again, at the top of the results pages, and then visuals busted on the scene.
+Local listings were apart of the natural landscape of the search results (although fewer were shown), All Results were placed, yet again, at the top of the results pages, and then visuals busted on the scene.

 Users are visual creatures.
 Seeing an image with text helps us make connections to what we are seeing and searching for.
 By creating a more visual, rather than purely textual, landscape, users had a better experience finding what they needed through Search.

 In 2014, Google had successfully become our third, digital arm.
-We were using Google not only to search, but to create ads, email, track our website’s analytics and search for crawl errors.
+We were using Google not only to search but to create ads, email, track our website’s analytics and search for crawl errors.

-Naturally, the SERPs was a reflection of each individual’s personal connection with the tech giant.
+Naturally, the SERPs were a reflection of each individual’s personal connection with the tech giant.
 Results were more personalized based on search history and the search tool became an extension of your results page.

 Authorship was alive and well…and now it’s dead so…moving along!

 But one of the most important transitions for 2014?
 Mobile.
-Not only did Google start stressing the importance of a mobile friendly site (followed by the highly anticipated Mobilegeddon in 2015), the aesthetic of their entire page changed between 2010 and 2014 to reflect a cleaner surface, fit for tinier screens.
+Not only did Google start stressing the importance of a mobile-friendly site (followed by the highly anticipated Mobilegeddon in 2015), the aesthetic of their entire page changed between 2010 and 2014 to reflect a cleaner surface, fit for tinier screens.

 Ah, everything you ever wanted to know about a subject leads you right to Google’s SERPs pages.
 With Answer Boxes to recent Tweets and new stories, there’s oftentimes no reason to leave Google’s SERPs page.
 Curious as to the scientific name for a rabbit?
 Google knows!
 Or, at least, Google can pull that information and present it to you without you having to go digging too far (and in case you were wondering, it’s Oryctolagus cuniculus).

 Product Graphs have started to appear on the scene, giving users a breakdown of a product before even visiting the site.
 Images and videos often appear “above the fold.”
 The “snack pack” version of local listings gives a user everything they might need to know about contacting a local business before even clicking on their website link.
-Even with longer meta titles & descriptions unfolding before our weary, SEO eyes, organic results appear to being pushed down…down…down the page.
+Even with longer meta titles & descriptions unfolding before our weary, SEO eyes, organic results appear to be pushed down…down…down the page.